cloudtnt-rcl/project-reports/papers/dmc-v1.md

 -	The actors involved
 -	The digital ecosystem in which they exist

-Special emphasis is placed on their interoperability within a standards-based ecosystem.
+Special emphasis is placed on their interoperability within a specifications-based ecosystem.

 ## Proposed Definition

 A consensus agreement on a standard definition for micro-credentials is proving hard to achieve.
 There are many views on what exactly is a micro-credential.
 The views of traditional academic practitioners and those in the Information Technology sector may differ somewhat.
 The following proposed definition will suit the purpose of this paper.

-> A digital micro-credential (DMC) is an electronic file that is issued by an issuer to a holder who has demonstrated competence in a discrete task or set of tasks related to a job.
+> A digital micro-credential (DMC) is a credential issued by an issuer to a holder who has demonstrated competence in a discrete task or set of tasks related to a job.
+The credential is issued in the form of a digital file.

 ## Actors
 The DMC ecosystem is comprised of three principal actors as described below.